On the Satisfaction Probabilities of $k$-CNF Formulas: Introduction

 \subsection{Contributions of This Paper}

-In the present paper we continue the investigation of the complexity of the satisfaction probability function for $k$\textsc{cnf} formulas initiated by Akmal and Williams.
-We will look at this complexity from four angles: order-theoretic, algorithmic, complexity-theoretic, and descriptive.
-The main results we obtain for each of these aspects are as follows.
+We continue the investigation initiated by Akmal and Williams of the complexity of threshold problems for the satisfaction probability of $k\Lang{cnf}$ formulas.
+We will look at this complexity from three different angles in the three main sections of this paper: From the \emph{order-theoretic} angle in Section~\ref{section-order}, from the \emph{algorithmic} angle in Section~\ref{section-algorithmics}, and from the \emph{structural complexity} angle in Section~\ref{section-complexity}.